When we listen, we improve.

 - Industry and trade associations

 - Reporting agencies

 - Suppliers (including farmers and smallholders)

-Throughout the year, we engaged with our stakeholders through a variety of platforms and on a range of topics, including on the eight key topics below:
+We engage with our stakeholders through a variety of platforms and on a range of topics.

-Through a series of reports, commitment announcements, events and organization memberships, we remained transparent about our commitment to climate action.
+Through a series of reports, commitment announcements, events and organization memberships, we remain transparent about our commitment to climate action.